Author: James Cheef Wright

 These changes are not self-improvement; they are the evidence of a spiritual birth.
 Spiritual birth rarely hits with a bang — the celebration happens in Heaven.
 Jesus tells us in Luke 15:10: “In the same way, I tell you, there is joy in the presence of the angels of God over one sinner who repents.”
 When the Spirit regenerates a person, Heaven rejoices, even if the believer themselves feels the change subtly at first.

-In the end, Jesus’ words to Nicodemus and to the Samaritan woman at the well unite into a single truth: spiritual birth is God’s cleansing and His Spirit making us new and acceptable for the kingdom of God — and those who are born again from above will bear evidence of it.
+In the end, Jesus’ words to Nicodemus and to the Samaritan woman at the well unite into a single truth: spiritual birth is God’s cleansing and His Spirit making us new and acceptable for the Kingdom of God — and those who are born again from above will bear evidence of it.

 • John 3:3–5 Explained — What It Really Means to Be Born Again (Part 1)